 Withholding from your pay check - One of the easiest methods of payment is for your employer to automatically deduct the support payment from your paycheck.
 If the order was done privately and the State is not involved you can ask the Clerk of District Court for voluntary income withholding papers, fill them out and give to your employer.
 Your employer will withhold and send in payments for you.
 If the State is involved in the case, the caseworker assigned to the case will send out the income withholding papers to the current employer as long as they have your employer information.

-Credit/Debit Cards - Credit/Debit card payments can be made by phone, over the internet at www.nebraskachildsupport.com or in person at the Nebraska Child Support Payment Center.
-There is a $15 convenience fee charge when paying with a credit/debit card over the phone or the internet.
+Credit/Debit Cards - Credit/Debit card payments can be made over the internet at https://childsupport.nebraska.gov/ or in person at the Nebraska Child Support Payment Center.
+There is a $15 convenience fee charge when paying with a credit/debit card using the internet.
 There is no fee to use a credit card for walk-in payments.

 Walk-in Payments- The Nebraska Child Support Payment Center accepts payments at 233 South 10th St, Lincoln, NE.

 |What if I miss a payment?|